dotnet/core/samples/linker-instructions.md

   * `dotnet publish -c release -r linux-x64 -o notlinkedapp /p:LinkDuringPublish=false`

 Note: The `osx-x64` and `linux-x64` runtime IDs are used in the examples above.
 Feel free to use any runtime ID that you would like, such as `win-x64`.

+## Caveats

+The linker has the following caveats.

+* Currently only supports publishing self-contained applications.
+It will fail unless you specify a runtime ID.
+* It is currently an experimental feature.
+We intend to productize it in a subsequent .NET Core release.
+* Linking only happens during publish, and therefore the linked app needs to be tested after publish, not just after build.
+* The linker can and will break some apps that use reflection.
+See [Using IL Linker Advanced Features](linker-instructions-advanced.md) for more information about managing reflection usage.

 ### Feedback